Harry9021/go_assignment/README.md

-Here’s a clean and professional `README.md` based on your provided setup and configuration instructions:

----

 # Bidirectional ClickHouse & Flat File Data Ingestion Tool

 This project enables seamless data ingestion and transfer between ClickHouse and flat file formats like CSV, with a simple web interface and powerful backend capabilities.